jtlapp/electron-affinity/README.md

 The first two&mdash;the class checkers&mdash;take the API class as an argument and return no value.
 The last two&mdash;the instance checkers&mdash;take an instance of the API class as an argument and return that instance.

 The class checkers are useful for type-checking the API class in the file that defines the class.
 They allow you to get your type errors next to the code that has the errors.
 Unfortunately, you have to remember to add the class check to the code.
 If you forget, and if you aren't passing the API directly to an API-exposing method, then you could get type-related errors at runtime when using the API.

-For example:
+Here's how you can use a class checker:

 ```ts
 import { checkMainApiClass } from 'electron-affinity/main';